CORONA CHAOS AND THE CORONA DECAL OBJECT

 >> place the mouse on the image to stop the animation <<

-0 object exluded… – press this button to display the 3ds Max Exclude/Include window.
-We can now define which objects Corona Decal uses as a target objects by selecting the geometries in the left window and clicking the right double arrow “>>” button .
+0 object exludedβ¦ – press this button to display the 3ds Max Exclude/Include window.
+We can now define which objects Corona Decal uses as a target objects by selecting the geometries in the left window and clicking the right double arrow “>>” button.
 We can also add an object in the list by selecting it in the viewport and clicking on the “+” button, without opening the Exclude/Include window.
-When we right‑click on the “+” icon, three actions can be performed: delete all objects in the list, select the objects in the list, or add the selected objects to the list (Fig. 05).
+When we rightβclick on the “+” icon, three actions can be performed: delete all objects in the list, select the objects in the list, or add the selected objects to the list (Fig. 05).

-From material – selects this option when an opacity map is available in shader applied to Corona Decal (a black and white map in CoronaPhysicalMtl in this example).
+From material – select this option when an Opacity map is available inΒ Corona Decal-applied shader (in this example, the black-and-white map in CoronaPhysicalMtl).
 Corona Decal is transparent where the opacity color is black.

 >> place the mouse on the image to stop the animation <<

-3D bricks of the target Wall object are generated with Displacement through shader.
-The material of CDecal_Graffiti also has a map in the Displacement channel.
+3D bricks of the target Wall object are generated with Displacement through a shader.
+The material of CDecal_Graffiti also included a map in the Displacement channel.
 When Replace base displacement is disabled, the displacement effect of the Corona Decal material is added to the target shader.
 As a result, both displacements are visible.
 On the contrary, only the displacement of the Corona Decal will be taken into account.

 Height – Corona Decal height (Fig. 09).